krfkeith/bijective-goedel-numberings/READMEgoedel.txt

 - either way, the bitsize of the representation of the output is proportional (up to a small constant) to the bitsize of the representation of the output

-For instance, a terms like:
+For instance, terms like:

 F3(v3,F2(v2,F1(v1,v0,F1),F2),F3)
 F3(v3,F2(v2,F1(v1,v0,v0),F1(v1,v0,v0)),F2(v2,F1(v1,v0,v0),F1(v1,v0,v0)))

-are uniquely associated to a Goedel numbers like
+are uniquely associated to Goedel numbers like

 1166589096937670191 and
 781830310066286008864372141041